Pederbuus/cloud-api-starter/README.md

 - `Python` - Describe the use of `SQLmodel` and `psycopg2`
 - `Python` - Setup `Docker`
 - `Rust` & `Python` - DB connection must/should have a client that opens a connection, makes and sends the request, revices the responce and then closes the connection.
 (Is handled in .Net and Java by frameworks)
-- Dobble check that that all of the endpoints are avalible for every language/port (Java is missing the util endpoints)
+- Dobble check that that all of the endpoints are avalible for every language/port (Java & .Net are missing the util endpoints)
 <!-- ~~ abc ~~ -->